- Energy Audits

 Recessed lights often have vents that open in the attic that provide a route for air to escape.
 Often, there are several recessed lights throughout a house.
 When air leaks through all the spaces, it becomes problematic.
 Insulating these areas prevents the air from escaping, saving both energy and money.

 Plug open stud cavities

 You may have to do some investigating in the attic to check your studs, but the effort is worth it.
-If the cavities are open, seal them with fiberglass insulation that is stuffed into a plastic garbage bag.
+If the cavities are open, here are our DIY tips.
+Seal them with fiberglass insulation that is stuffed into a plastic garbage bag.
 If you have large gaps, cover them with some drywall or reflective foil insulation.

 Close gaps around flues and chimneys